Energy efficiency tips

 A small change can make a big difference

-• To reduce you're lighting bill, you can take advantage of natural light through the day and use lamps in the evening
+• To reduce your lighting bill, you can take advantage of natural light through the day and use lamps in the evening

 • For hardwired lighting, consider changing your lights to LED bulbs.
 A good quality LED can use about 75% less energy than a halogen light bulb and lasts much longer.